Bertie Buse picked 6 for 41 but his side Somerset was bowled out for 55 and 79 in the first and second innings respectively Photo Courtesy: ebay.com

 Ben Brocklehurst, the home captain, won the toss and elected to bat.
 The temperamental genius Harold Gimblett ran himself out for a duck.
-And after that it was all Tattershall.
+And after that it was all Tattersall.

 The off-spinner with his high arm action just had to pitch on a length.
 The pitch then took over, imparting mystery and vagaries to the deliveries.
-Buse, the beneficiary, found himself walking out at 17 for three, and managed just five.
-In fact, none of the home batsmen reached double figures, wicketkeeper Harold Stephenson top-scoring with eight.
-The innings lasted just one and a half hours and amounted to 55.
+Buse, the beneficiary, found himself walking out at 17 for 3, and managed just 5.
+In fact, none of the home batsmen reached double figures, wicketkeeper Harold Stephenson top-scoring with 8.
+The innings lasted just one-and-a-half-hours and amounted to 55.
 Tattershall ended with figures of 12.4-4-25-7.

 After lunch, Lancashire changed their approach.
 Peter Marner and Alan Wharton launched into a stinging counter attack.
-Marner, thickset, powerful and just 17-years-old, cleared the boundary four times, plundering 18 runs off four balls from Buse.
+Marner, thickset, powerful and just 17-years-old, cleared the boundary four times, plundering 18 runs off 4 balls from Buse.
 The pair added 70 in just 25 minutes, effectively deciding the match.
-Jim Redman accounted for both of them within one run of each other and Buse picked up two more wickets to finish with six for 41, but the visitors totalled 158, which meant a 103 run lead.
+Jim Redman accounted for both of them within 1 run of each other and Buse picked up 2 more wickets to finish with 6 for 41, but the visitors totalled 158, which meant a 103 run lead.

 When Somerset batted again, Statham joined the party, removing Johnny Lawrence and Roy Smith for ducks.
-Soon the home side were seven for four.
-Tattershall tore through the batting once again, picking up six wickets this time — dismissing Buse for three.
+Soon the home side were 7 for 4.
+Tattershall tore through the batting once again, picking up 6 wickets this time — dismissing Buse for 3.
 Stephenson scored 14, launching Tattershall for a six during a brief cameo.
 The extras trickled over to 10, and some late order heroics by Redman saw him score 27 not out.
 Those were the only double figure scores on a pitch that was by now assuming demonic proportions.
 The 35 runs Redman added with Brian Langford for the last wicket turned out to be the best partnership of the match for the hosts.